mikewoodruff/latitude-brewery/README.md

 # runningohio

-Python app that adds protection on your main branches, for newly created GitHub repos, using GitHub webhooks.
+Python web service that adds protection on your main branches, for newly created GitHub repos, using GitHub webhooks.

 ## Prerequisites